-Dan E. Karn Unit 1 is subject to 40 CFR Part 63, Subpart UUUUU-National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-Fired Electric Utility Steam Generating Units.
+The J.H.
+Campbell Generating Complex is subject to 40 CFR Part 63, Subpart UUUU-National Emission Standards for Hazardous Air Pollutants: Coal- and Oil-Fired Electric Utility Steam Generating Units.
 The preceding rule is also known as the Mercury and Air Toxics Standard, or MATS.
-In order to comply with the mercury monitoring obligations of MATS, Consumers Energy has elected to install a mercury continuous emissions monitoring system (CEMS).
+In order to comply with the mercury monitoring obligations of MATS, Consumers Energy has elected to install a mercury continuous emissions monitoring system (CEMS) on all of the boiler units.

-The purpose of this test program is to satisfy the mercury CEMS certification requirements specified in Appendix A of 40 CFR Part 63, Subpart UUUUU.
-Consistent with Section 4.0 of Appendix A, the required certification tests consist of a 7-day calibration error test, linearity check, three-level system integrity check, cycle time test, and relative accuracy test audit (RATA).
-Each of required certification checks or tests has been conducted on the mercury CEMS on Unit 1; all but the RATA were conducted by Consumers Energy employees with assistance from the mercury CEMS vendor's technical staff within the past 60 days.
+The purpose of this test program is to satisfy the mercury CEMS certification requirements for boiler Unit 3, as specified in Appendix A of 40 CFR Part 63, Subpart UUUUU.
+Consistent with Section 4.0 of Appendix A, the required certification tests consist of a 7-day calibration error test, linearity check, three-level system integrity check, and relative accuracy test audit (RATA).
+Each of required certification checks or tests has been conducted on the mercury CEMS; all but the RATA were conducted by Consumers Energy employees with assistance from the mercury CEMS vendor's technical staff.
 The mercury CEMS RATA was conducted by C.E.M.
-Solutions, Inc. of Hernando, Florida on February 17-18, 2015.
+Solutions, Inc. of Hernando, Florida.

-The applicable MATS mercury emission rate limit for existing non-low rank coal-fired generating units are 1.2 pounds per trillion British Thermal Units (lb/TBtu), or 0.013 pounds per gigawatt-hour (lb/GWh).
-Each generating unit owner / operator may decide which limit shall be applied to their affected unit.
+The applicable MATS mercury emission rate limit for existing non-low rank coal-fired generating units is 1.2 pounds per trillion British Thermal Units (lb/TBtu), or 0.013 pounds per gigawatt-hour (lb/GWh).
 At this time, Consumers Energy has decided to demonstrate compliance with the 1.2 lb/TBtu limit.
 The mercury CEMS records mercury concentrations in the exhaust gas in micrograms per standard cubic meter (μ g/scm).
 Auxiliary CEMS measurements such as the diluent concentration of the exhaust gas needed to calculate the lb/TBtu emission rate are obtained from CO2 and/or flow CEMS which were previously certified pursuant to 40 CFR Part 75.
 The CO2 and flow CEMS continue to follow the quality assurance and quality control procedures found within 40 CFR Part 75, Appendices A and B. Therefore, certification of auxiliary CEMS is not required for purposes of conducting mercury monitoring pursuant to 40 CFR Part 63, Subpart UUUUU.

-The mercury CEMS RATA was conducted on February 17 and 18, 2015.
-Consumers Energy conducted the other certification tests in September 2015.
-A detailed RATA test report was provided to the Michigan Department of Environmental Quality - Air Quality Division (MDEQ-AQD) in April 2015 and will not be further discussed in the body of this report.
-If another copy of the certification RATA test report is desired, Consumer's Energy can provide one on request.
+The mercury CEMS RATA on Unit 3 was conducted on August 8-9, 2016.
+Consumers Energy conducted the other certification tests prior to the mercury CEMS RATA.
+The detailed RATA test report from vendor C.E.M.
+Solutions which reports that the CEMS meets the RATA certification criteria, is contained in Attachment 5 and will not be further discussed in the body of this report.
 The non-RATA certification test results are provided in Attachments 1 through 3 describing the outcome of the 7-day calibration error test, linearity test check, and 3-level system integrity check respectively.
-Included in the discussion of the test results below is Consumers Energy's assertion that this mercury CEMS is exempted from the cycle time test requirement as described in Appendix A of 40 CFR Part 63, Subpart UUUUU, with supporting information provided in Attachment 4.
+Consumers Energy asserted in the protocol that the mercury CEMS is exempted from the cycle time test requirement, without exception from MDEQ (please refer to Section 3.4).